 - Chiropractic is based on the scientific fact that your body is a self-regulating, self-healing organism.
 These important functions are controlled by the brain, spinal cord, and all the nerves of the body.

 - The skull protects the delicate tissues of the brain.
 The moving bones of the spine protect the vulnerable communication pathways of the spinal cord.

 Mark O'Brien is well qualified and understands all the principles of chiropractic ...

 TRAINING AND QUALIFICATIONS

-To become a registered chiropractor in Australia you must have studied an accredited 5-year chiropractic program conducted at a University within Australia, or have completed an accredited program overseas that satisfies the requirements set by the Australian Chiropractors Registration Boards.
+To become a registered chiropractor in Australia you must have studied an accredited 5-6 year chiropractic program conducted at a university within Australia, or have completed an accredited program overseas that satisfies the requirements set by the Australian Chiropractors Registration Boards.

-The Association maintains an open line of communication with the three educational institutions running chiropractic degree programs.
+The two professional associations maintain an open line of communication with the four educational institutions running chiropractic degree programs.
 Members of the profession and the Association’s chief executive attend course advisory committee meetings and regular discussions are held between the universities’ academic staff and the CAA National Board.
-The Universities encourage input from the profession in developing the structure of their courses and assistance with the operation of the student outpatients clinics.is involves viewing an explanatory DVD on spinal function followed by an explanation of your examination and the X-rays, and the findings from these.
-A number of options of care to resolve your concern will be outlined to you.
+The Universities encourage input from the profession in developing the structure of their courses